pelican-eggs/eggs/minecraft/proxy/java/viaaas/README.md

 # VIAaaS
-VIAaaS is the Minecraft plugin VIAaaS made standalone as a proxy.
+VIAaaS is the Minecraft plugin ViaVersion made standalone as a proxy.

 More information is available here: https://github.com/ViaVersion/VIAaaS